Position Statement on the Confidentiality of Library Records

 Libraries whose record keeping systems reveal the names of users would be in violation of the confidentiality of library record laws adopted in many states.
-School librarians are advised to seek the advice of counsel if in doubt about whether their record keeping systems violate the specific laws in their states.
+School library media specialists are advised to seek the advice of counsel if in doubt about whether their record keeping systems violate the specific laws in their states.
 Efforts must be made within the reasonable constraints of budgets and school management procedures to eliminate such records as soon as reasonably possible.

 With or without specific legislation, school library media specialists are urged to respect the rights of children and youth by adhering to the tenets expressed in the Confidentiality of Library Records Interpretation of the Library Bill of Rights and the ALA Code of Ethics.

 *ALA Policy 52.4 (see below), 54.16